Alvetex™, REPROCELL’s highly porous polystyrene scaffold for 3D cell culture, brings a new dimention to your research capabilities.

 By accurately recreating the complex cellular organisation and environment experienced by cells within their native tissues, Alvetex enables more accurate investigation into the study of cell behaviour and function than ever before possible within conventional 2D model systems.

-Cells maintain their natural 3D shape and structure within Alvetex, freely interacting with adjacent cells and laying down extra-cellular matrix which often leads to the formation of “mini slabs” of tissue-like structures.
-Using Alvetex, the cell biologist can create in vitro models which more accurately mimic the tissue environment, gaining a much deeper insight into the complexities of cell function and behaviour.
+Mammalian cells (including human cells) grown in Alvetex can freely interact with adjacent cells and lay down extra-cellular matrix.
+This often leads to the formation of “mini slabs” of tissue-like structures.
+Cell biologists can therefore create in vitro models that more accurately mimic the tissue environment, gaining a much deeper insight into the complexities of cell function and behaviour.

 This more natural environment encourages optimal cell growth and function, fostering the creation of native architecture found in tissues.